Quasa

 Last month, the Wall Street Journal reported that Chinese hackers had successfully penetrated the networks of a number of US broadband providers.

-Investigators found that the cyber attackers had potential access to a federal government system that's used for court-authorized wiretapping requests — a major national security scandal.
+Investigators found that the attackers had potential access to a federal government system used for court-authorized wiretapping requests — a major national security concern.

-And according to new comments by Senate Intelligence Committee chairman and Virginia senator Mark Warner, the situation is far worse than we thought.
+According to new comments by Senate Intelligence Committee chairman and Virginia senator Mark Warner, the situation is far worse than initially understood.

 “The barn door is still wide open, or mostly open,” he told the New York Times, explaining that the hackers even have access to telephone conversations and text messages.

-In short, it's a stunning and reportedly "ongoing" data breach that took advantage of the aging and insecure telecommunications network in the United States.
+In short, the breach is both stunning and reportedly ongoing, exploiting the aging and insecure telecommunications infrastructure in the United States.

 Data Syphon

-The hack has since been linked to a Chinese intelligence-gathering hacking group dubbed Salt Typhoon.
+The hack has since been linked to a Chinese intelligence-gathering group known as Salt Typhoon.

-According to government officials, the hackers were able to even listen in on conversations involving president-elect Donald Trump and vice president-elect JD Vance.
+Government officials stated that the hackers were able to listen in on conversations involving president-elect Donald Trump and vice president-elect JD Vance.

-They exploited out-of-date telecommunications equipment and seams in the infrastructure connecting major networks to a much larger extent than initially feared.
+They exploited outdated telecommunications equipment and weak points in the infrastructure connecting major networks, to a greater extent than first feared.

-Warner warned that while US officials previously claimed the hackers had disappeared with no trace, there's a good chance they're still listening in on phone conversations and reading text messages.
+Warner warned that although US officials had previously claimed the hackers had vanished without a trace, they may still be intercepting phone calls and text messages.

 “We’ve not found everywhere they are,” he told the NYT.